 As staff may be required to support other agencies and practitioners and parents/carers and children in an extra help plan or targeted help plan; all staff are aware of the relevant assessments and appropriate support is given to them when they undertake an Early Help assessment.
-We have a suite of screening tools which may also help to identify the level of need, the best pathway of support, and the interventions you can be provided for children, young people and families. cescp.org.uk/docs/multi-agency-toolkit/ce-scp-multi-agency-toolkit-final-oct-2021.docx
+We have a suite of screening tools which may also help to identify the level of need, the best pathway of support, and the interventions that can be provided for children, young people and families.
+These can be found in the CE SCP Multi-Agency Toolkit